Earth Language in Brief

 The EL multi-method

-The vocal symbol: a single-syllable name of each basis,
+: a single-syllable name of each base

 and there are more applicable expression methods, which can help holding